aghstrategies/com.aghstrategies.airmail/docs/Sendgrid.md

 >  Enable click-through tracking by default

 Checking these boxes will set all future CiviMailings to default to having click-through tracking and open tracking enabled.
 You can overwrite these options on the settings for a specific mailing if you like.

+Once Open and Click Tracking is turned on in CiviCRM for your site, you can choose to turn off sendgrid's tracking at https://app.sendgrid.com/settings/tracking as CiviCRM will be doing this.